sistia01/Giotto-Sphinx-Website/source/_build/html/_sources/gettingstarted.rst.txt

 		This workflow image is designed to help with Giotto Installation.
 		Users should follow the installation process by answering Yes or No to the following quetions.
-		There are three potential paths aimed to guide them through the installation process (see the Diagram below for more detail).
+		There are three potential paths aimed to guide users through the installation process (see the diagram below for an overview).

 		**Part 1: R Giotto Requirements** of Giotto Installation is centered around preparing your R Environment